 Previously, Oliver-Ash developed and worked as a founding producer on The Mother Jones Podcast, produced the season of Brave, Not Perfect with Reshma Saujani nominated for a Webby award, and edited WAMU’s award-winning “What’s with Washington?” project.
 Oliver-Ash was also an AIR New Voices Scholar in 2019.

-Stephanie Serrano is an award-winning multimedia bilingual journalist based in Reno, Nevada.
+Stephanie Serrano is an award-winning multimedia bilingual journalist and non-fiction podcast editor based in Northern Nevada.
 Her reporting is powered by character-driven stories and is rooted in sound-rich audio.
-Her storytelling works to share the experiences of unserved communities in regards to education, race, affordable housing, and sports.

-Stephanie is a former 2019 Radio Television Digital Association N.S.
+She is a 2021 graduate of Neon Hum Media’s inaugural Editor’s Bootcamp and a former 2019 Radio Television Digital Association N.S.
 Bienstock fellow.
 As an alumna of NPR’s Next Generation Radio Project, she now serves as a mentor.
-On top of journalism, she is a passionate digital illustrator and oil painter.
+On top of storytelling, sheis a passionate digital illustrator and oil painter.

 The Editors' Bootcamp is for people who have historically been underrepresented as story editors: Black and Native American storytellers and other people of color, and the LGTBQ+ community, Latinx folk, and people with disabilities.